European Fair Skills

 Exchanging good practice in strengthening community-embedded prevention of group-based enmity, hate crime and violent right-wing extremism

-In the last eight years, CI has developed and tested many target group specific (model) project approaches and concepts as well as prevention work that is connected to the community.
+In the last years, cultures interactive has developed and tested many target group specific (model) project approaches and concepts as well as prevention work that is connected to the community.
 Whether it be workshops with young people, further training for education professionals or advising and coaching local civil society, political actors or administration, in order to act long term and sustainably against group-focused enmity, hate crime and violence motivated by right-wing extremism, a holistic community approach as well as offers tailored to different stakeholders is required.

 During their involvement with the European Radicalisation Awareness Network (RAN), Cultures Interactive came into contact with many prevention work practitioners.
 It was made clear that, until now, prevention work has been particularly underdeveloped in Central and Eastern European countries.
 However, in these countries it has been observed that discriminatory attitudes in certain parts of the society have strongly taken hold which are is made apparent by organised militant right-wing groups, anti-Semitic rhetoric, attacks motivated by homophobia or attacks on Roma settlements.

 January 2015 - December 2016

 Co-funded by the Prevention of and Fight against Crime Programme of the European Union